kftlfd/trkfin/README.md

 # fin-track-flask

-Web-app to track your finances using Flask and SQLitegit clone https://github.com/heroku/python-getting-started.git
+Web-app to track your finances using Flask and SQLite.